Monday, 26 June 2023

 I CAN'T REMEMBER JUST WHAT I FELT THAT DAY

 I JUST KNOW IT WAS MAGIC.
-I TOOK A STROKE
+I HAD A STROKE

 AND LOST ALL LONG-TERM MEMORY.
 I CAN'T EVEN